Kuoxsr/fhb-villager-sounds/adult/README.md

 * To hear the "celebrate" sounds, trigger and defeat a raid.
 When the villagers are outside shooting off fireworks, they will make special sounds.

+* To hear witch "ambient" sounds, just hang around a few witches.
+Watch out for flying glass bottles with suspicious liquids in them.

 * To hear witch "celebrate" sounds, the pillagers need to win the raid.

+* To hear "Hawkie covers a song poorly," obtain Disc 11 and play it in a jukebox.
+Note: there is currently a bug in Minecraft that cuts off a custom music disc at the length of the vanilla version due to the new way in which jukeboxes interact with hoppers.
+Please [vote for it](https://bugs.mojang.com/browse/MC-260346).

+* To hear the end credits speech, defeat the ender dragon (or you could go to the options menu and click "Credits & Attribution" and then "Credits," but what fun is that?)
+Make sure you have "Music" turned up on the "Music & Sound Options" screen.

 ## Editions
 ### Original